 This is a big and essential distinction to make when considering coming clean.
 If you are having an ongoing affair, there are a thousand ways that your spouse could find out.

 Being found out is clearly worse than confessing.
 When you are found out, your spouse will always wonder if you stopped the affair and focused on your marriage because you wanted to or because you were caught.
 A one-night stand is a little bit more of a gray area.
 Deciding whether to confess to it is a very personal decision with pros and cons for both options.

 Confessing May Save Your Marriage

 The results indicate that confessing makes a difference to the future of the marriage.
 An important factor to note is that all of the couples were participating in counseling.
-The couples making the admission that were able to stay together had the benefit of working with a therapist.
+The couples making the admission that were able to stay together benefited from working with a therapist.
 They used the gains made during counseling to work through the problem and come out together on the other side.

-Confessing to an indiscretion is always a personal choice and one that you have to make based on what you feel is right for you and your relationship.
+Confessing to an indiscretion is always a personal choice that you have to make based on what you feel is suitable for you and your relationship.
 But what the study should make clear to you is that cheating does not have to mean the end of your marriage.
 If you want to restore trust, rebuild your relationship and have a future with your spouse, confessing may be the best thing you can do.
-Follow that confession with marriage counseling and you could be on the path to an even stronger bond with your spouse.
+Follow that confession with marriage counseling, and you could be on the path to an even stronger bond with your spouse.